UnknowingBulb/tic-tac-toe/README.md

 ## TO-DO
 		✔do some web front-end
-		- update play field on other player move
+		✔update play field on other player move
 		- do controllers async (where it's possible).
 Maybe won't be done
 		- database storage (sql, redis or smth else + Entity Framework?)
 		- show errors on front-end